drivet/website/content/posts/2020/website-castle.md

 speaking, is simply a piece of chronologically ordered content appearing on your website, identifiable by a unique URL called a [permalink][17].
 It's hard to underestimate their importance; they are the fundamental building blocks from which IndieWeb conversations are built.
-They are the main mechanism by which one recreates, in a decentralized manner, the kinds of online interactions one has come to expect from private social networks.
+They are the main data by which one recreates, in a decentralized manner, the kinds of online interactions one has come to expect from private social networks.

+If you come from a Facebook background, your website is basically your "wall".
+It houses all your posts, and they remain under your control.
+As I alluded to before, your website is your castle.

-In the IndieWeb, almost all forms of content are considered posts, even things that one would not normally think of as a post.
+In the IndieWeb, almost all forms of content are considered posts, even things that one would not normally think of as posts.
 In particular, we
 have:

 * [*articles*][8].
-These are the equivalent of classic blog entries - titled, long form pieces of writing.
+These are the equivalent of classic blog entries - titled, long-form pieces of writing.
 * [*notes*][9].
 These correspond to what other services might call tweets or status updates - short, titleless bits of content.
 * [*reposts*][15].
-These correspond to what other services might call "retweets" or "shares" - posts which parrot other posts verbatim.
+These correspond to what other services might call "retweets" or "shares" - posts which re-publish other posts verbatim.
 * [*replies*][14].
 These are bits of content written in reply to a post on another website.
 * [*likes*][16].
 These are posts which represent the act of liking another post.

-Conceptually, articles and notes are probably the easiest to grasp, and the easiest to fit into the "post" mould.
-Reposts are a bit more abstract, but still pretty straightforward, because it's still easy to see how they belong on *your* website, even if you're shamelessly stealing the content from someone else.
+Articles and notes are probably the most familiar of these, and are probably what most people think of when they think of a "post".
+They are pieces of writing which make sense "on their own", so to speak; they are not, strictly speaking, "about" anything else.
+Reposts, replies and likes, on the other hand, are collectively "about" other pieces of content and they only make sense in the context of that other content.

+The concept of a repost will be familiar to any user of Twitter (where the feature is called a *retweet*) and its casting as a new post on *your own* site (despite the fact that its content is completely derived from another post from another site) probably makes sense in that context.

-Replies in an IndieWeb context might require some conceptual adjustment if you're used to posting comments on standalone blogs.
-In the latter case, your reply ends up being trapped on someone else's site or service, an outcome which is anathema to the IndieWeb community.
-Instead, a reply post is always on *your own* site, even though it refers to a post on another site.
+Reply posts, in an IndieWeb context, might require some conceptual adjustment if you're used to posting comments on standalone blogs.
+In the latter case, your reply ends up being trapped on someone else's site or service, an outcome which is anathema to the notion of owning your own data.

-As mentioned above, a "like", in the IndieWeb community, is also considered a kind of post and this requires, perhaps, even more conceptual adjustment.
+Instead, like all posts, an IndieWeb reply is always on *your own* site, even though it refers to another post on some other site.

-People tend to think of a "like" as an *action* applied to a post on another site, rather than content living on your own.
-The IndieWeb community begs to differ on this point and treats your "like" as if it were just another one of your posts, albeit one who's content, like a repost, refers almost entirely to *another* post.
-In that sense, a like and a repost are almost exactly the same in terms how they're structured (i.e. they are both posts which derive their content by referring to an external post) and differ merely in the meaning they are intended to convey.
+In the same vein, and perhaps requiring even more conceptual adjustment, an IndieWeb "like" is *also* considered a kind of post.
+It's a bit weird to formulate it this way, since people tend to think of a "like" as an *action* applied to a post on another site, rather than content living on your own.
+The IndieWeb community begs to differ on this point and treats your like as if it were just another one of your posts, albeit one who's content refers almost entirely to *another* post (in the same fashion as a repost or a reply).
+In that sense, likes, reposts, and replies are all almost exactly the same in terms how they're structured on an IndieWeb site (i.e. they are all posts which derive at least part of their content by referring to an external post) and differ merely in the meaning they are intended to convey.

+An obvious question arises at this point: after you've liked (or reposted, or replied to) a post, how do you communicate that fact to the website owner?
+It seems like the sort of thing they'd want to know; many websites, for example, display a count of likes and reposts under the post itself.
+The answer to this issue involves the twin concepts of [webmentions][19] and [microformats][20], but I will save the details for another post.

+## On Not Losing Your Friends

+It's all well and good to talk about owning your own content but the fact remains that most people are not on the IndieWeb.
+How do you deal with people who are using sites like Twitter or Facebook?
+Are they forever deprived of your wonderful content?

+This is always a bit of a glaring hole when talking about new social networks.
+A social network's value is at least partly derived by its size (i.e. how many people see your post), and if the network is small, it's of limited value.

+The IndieWeb's answer to this dilemma, as usual, is not to prescribe any particular technology but rather to coin an acronym: [POSSE][18], or Publish (on your) Own Site, Syndicate Elsewhere.
+The idea is to publish a post on your own site *first* and then, only after it's available there via its permalink, copying a version of the post to whatever other social networks you wish.

+There are lots of ways to do this, and it's strongly dependent on what software you use to publish your website.
+Lots of people do it manually;
+they will just copy the content to wherever it needs to go.
+Some blogging engines, like Wordpress, support automatic syndication to the social network of your choice.
+I myself use a service called [Bridgy][21] to syndicate my posts to Twitter.

+Once your post has been published to a social network, the question then arises of how to get notified when people interact with your *syndicated* post.
+In other words, what happens when someone likes your post *on Twitter*?
+The IndieWeb community calls this process [*backfeed*][22] and your options for this vary wildly depending on the APIs that are available for the sites you use.
+I myself just use Bridgy since it supports backfeed as well as syndication.

 ## It's a Web Page!
 It's a Web Service!
 It's Both!